Russian forces fire on US-backed Syria rebels

 "Russian munitions impacted a location known to the Russians to contain Syrian Democratic Forces and coalition advisers," Operation Inherent Resolve, the US-led coalition, said in a news release.
 "Several SDF fighters were wounded and received medical care as a result of the strike."

-The coalition did not say what day the strike occurred, but said it hit an area east of the Euphrates River, near the city of Deir Ezzor.
+The strike occurred early Saturday, hitting an area east of the Euphrates River, near the city of Deir Ezzor.

+An Operation Inherent Resolve official told CNN that the coalition denied a Russian military request to strike an area in the province of Deir Ezzor, as there were coalition advisers and US-backed Syrian forces there.
+But the Russians decided to carry out the strike anyway.

+The source asked for his name to be withheld because of the sensitivity of the matter.

 The extent of the injuries was not clear.
 No coalition forces were hurt, authorities said.